Tutorial: Transform Operations¶

 3. Add Bounce with a Spring Modifier¶

-DirectTransformPipeline, find the Modifiers list. - Click + to add an entry.
+- Click + to add an entry.

 - From the type selector, choose Spring (under the Physics category).

-| Field | Default | What it does |
+| Field | Tuning hint |

-| Max Spring Range | Infinity | Maximum stretch distance.
-Beyond this the spring clamps. |
+| Max Spring Range | Clamps how far the spring will stretch. |

 4. Lock an Axis¶

-- Choose Axis Lock (under the Constraints category).
+- Pick Axis Lock (under Constraints).

-- In the new entry, check Lock Y.
+- Check Lock Y.

 flowchart LR